See how customers value our services. Schedule an interaction with our team of experts to discuss the latest

-Vessels have to discharge Ballast water, Bilge- and Gray water occasionally.
+Vessels have to discharge Ballast water, Bilge-, Gray- and Scrubber Washwater occasionally.
 If not carefully managed, these water discharges can pollute the sea and threaten biodiversity.
 Many countries are implementing new regulations to prevent this.
 And for Scrubber Exhaust Wash water complex rules apply across different regulations.

 Over the next years all 70.000 or so commercial vessels will be required to complete installation of their Ballast Water Management Systems (BWMS) that have to adhere to specific and different standards.

 - The United States has developed the most comprehensive regulation yet and requires US Coast-Guard (USCG) type-approvals, as well as an annual VGP (Vessel General Permit) maintenance monitoring program in line with strict requirements from the Environmental Protection Agency (EPA).
 Without these, vessels cannot obtain their VGP and risk huge fines for US port calls.
 VIDA will replace this over time.